yolosec/deadcodeBlog/_posts/2016-11-05-Wardriving-Bratislava-10-2016.markdown

  around 10 kmph in dense residential urban areas of the Bratislava (mainly Petrzalka) in the middle of the night.
 At some more interesting places we stayed for a longer time.

-Then for a random sample verification we captured WPA2 handshake for 20 WPA2 protected networks and performed the password check - for UBEE it matched in 100% cases.
+Then for a random sample verification we passively captured WPA2 handshake for 20 WPA2 protected networks and performed the password check - for UBEE it matched in 100% cases.

 The fun thing on 2 guys in the car going 10 kmph in the middle of the night in the dark streets is that you either look